 A crib should be sturdy in construction and won't rattle or shake excessively.
 We recommend purchasing a new crib that meets or exceeds the latest safety standards that an old crib might not conform to.
 It’s the law that a crib has the production date listed on both the crib and shipping carton so you can be sure of the quality and safety.

 We recommend keeping up to date with the latest in baby crib safety regulations either at the Consumer Product Safety Commission (CPSC) or Juvenile Products Manufacturers Association (JPMA).
-If you would like to be notified or to check if your crib has been recalled you can follow this link to the Baby Center Product Recall Finder web page.

 An often overlooked consideration of baby crib safety is where to locate the crib after you've taken time to find just the right one.
 A few important considerations about location include: